Shreyan1/Project-Dhi/plan-and-action.md

 - Rank the Matches: Rank the possible matches from the database and choose the closest one.
 - Handle Fuzzy Matching: If no exact match is found, suggest the closest matches or handle errors gracefully.

+### Approach 2:

+- Use TRANSFORMERS FOR GOD'S SAKE !!
+-

 ### Implementation:
 We can start by using a simple similarity metric, like Levenshtein Distance, which calculates the number of edits (insertions, deletions, or substitutions) needed to transform one string into another.
 This method works well for fuzzy matching.